-In 2019, we continued consolidating our image in the market as a proactive and reliable trustee, which allowed us to increase operating revenues by 13% over the previous year.
-The operating revenues of trust services and common representation segments in 2019 amounted to \$303 million pesos.
+In 2020, we continued consolidating our image in the market as a proactive and reliable trustee, which allowed our operating revenues to increase by 1% compared to the previous year.
+The operating revenues of trust services and common representation segments in 2020 amounted to \$306 million pesos.

-The trust services division in 2019 signed 1,090 new trusts for a total revenue of \$147 million pesos and more than \$153,193 million pesos in managed assets.
-We also continue providing execution services and securities management in stock-market pledge agreements, maintaining us as market leader, real estate valuation, mandates, conditional deposits, and other trust services.
+The trust services division in 2020 signed 1,022 new trusts, which resulted in a total revenue of \$165 million pesos and \$180,556 million pesos in managed assets.
+We also continue providing execution services and securities management in stock-market pledge agreements, maintaining us as market leader, as well as providing real estate valuation, mandates, conditional deposits, and other trust services.